end-of-game/cloudunit/documentation/MODULE-GUIDE.md

 The final step that will allow CloudUnit to see your module is to add the necessary information to the database.
 This database is initialized by a SQL script found at `cu-manager/src/main/resources/db.init.sql`.

-There are two tables that must contain information about the module:
+There are three tables that must contain information about the module:

 - `Image` contains general information about the module's image:
   * `id` a unique identifier that is the table's primary key.
 It is assigned manually.
 For your module, pick one that